-ATOM is a WIT-supported program with a yearlong commitment between WIT member mentors and ATOM mentees.
-The ATOM group provides WIT members an opportunity to give back by interacting and mentoring young elementary and middle school students – engaging them in academic activities that impassion these students to stay focused on a strong STEM path.
-The intent of the ATOM program is to create a “spark” that ignites a unique collaborative and nurturing relationship between older and younger students interested in pursuing STEM.
-During the 2019-2020 school year, our WIT members mentored over 900 elementary and middle school students.
+Power Bug is a WIT-supported program with a yearlong commitment between WIT member mentor and Power BUG mentee.
+The Power BUG group provides WIT members an opportunity to give back by interacting and mentoring young elementary and middle school students – engaging them in academic activities that impassion these students to stay focused on a strong STEM path.
+Power BUG creates a spark that ignites a unique collaborative, nurturing relationship between older and younger students interested in pursuing STEM.

 Touring Globe Life Field to learn about the engineering that it took to build this ballpark